-- Be careful not to spill beverages over the audio system. - ◆Do not put anything other than Compact Disc into the slot. - The use of a cellular phone inside or near the vehicle may cause a noise from the speakers of the audio system which you are listening to.
+- ◆Be careful not to spill beverages over the audio system. - Do not put anything other than a cassette tape or Compact Disc into the slot. - The use of a cellular phone inside or near the vehicle may cause a noise from the speakers of the audio system which you are listening to.
 However, this does not indicate a malfunction.